SainteCelery/imgurDownloader2019/README.md

 Basic script which will download all images at a given URL to a given directory, skipping duplicates.

-## imgurDownloader.sh
+## imgurDownloaderAll.sh

 This script is for albums with more than 10 images.
 It will download all images from a specified album URL to your specified directory, skipping duplicates.

-Usage:
-`imgurDownloader.sh your/download/directory http://imgur.com/a/yourweirdalbum`
+imgurDownloader.sh your/download/directory http://imgur.com/a/yourweirdalbum

 ## imgurListDownloader.sh